johnkerl/miller/docs6/cookbook.rst

    :emphasize-lines: 1,1

     $ mlr --icsv --opprint put 'if (!is_string($reachable)) {eprint "Malformed at NR=".NR} ' data/het-bool.csv
+    Malformed at NR=1
+    Malformed at NR=2
+    Malformed at NR=3
     Malformed at NR=4
     name   reachable
     barney false